About This Site

 The website was overhauled and moved to a new domain in 2000.
 It got subsequent facelifts in 2005 and 2010 (though some of the early material was left unchanged).

 In 2019, the site was split in two.
 Most of the content was moved to a new domain, scott.london.
 The part of the original site devoted to photography was left intact at scottlondon.com.
-It made sense to create two sites—one devoted to journalism and writing, the other to photography—rather than have everything combined under one banner.
+It made sense to create two sites — one devoted to journalism and writing, the other to photography — since the content was aimed at different audiences.

 The site continues to generate a lot of traffic.
 It averages over 100,000 unique visitors and about 1 million page-views per month.
 Much of the traffic can be attributed to incoming links from countless sites on the web.
 Wikipedia, for example, references my work in many of its articles.